tjo1858/CSEC380-Project/README.md

 Activity 7 represents Remote Code Injection.

+---

-DO NOT USE THIS APPLICATION FOR SECURE PURPOSES, WE ARE STUDENTS DOING A PROJECT THAT IS BUILT AROUND MAKING A WEB APPLICATION VULNERABLE.
+### DO NOT USE THIS APPLICATION FOR SECURE PURPOSES, WE ARE STUDENTS DOING A PROJECT THAT IS BUILT AROUND MAKING A WEB APPLICATION VULNERABLE.

+---

+Special thanks to https://sample-videos.com/ for the free videos for testing purposes <3